-Intergovernmental transfer (IGT) entities are entities that are eligible to contribute allowable governmental funds for use by the state for the non-federal share of DSRIP payments for a Performing Provider System.
+Intergovernmental transfer (IGT) entities are entities that are eligible to contribute allowable governmental funds or other non-federal funds for use by the state for the non-federal share of DSRIP payments for a Performing Provider System.
 They include government-owned Hospitals and other government entities such as counties.

-The non-federal share of DSRIP payments to providers will be funded through the use of intergovernmental transfers (IGTs) that are derived from state or local tax revenues that have been contributed to government-owned providers including major public general hospitals or IGTs from their sponsoring governmental entity or another governmental entity that comport with federal requirements in section 1903(w) of the Act.
+The non-federal share of DSRIP payments to providers will be funded through the use of intergovernmental transfers (IGTs) from government owned or operated major public hospitals or their sponsoring government entity or other affiliated governmental entity, consistent with applicable federal law and regulations.
 Such IGTs will not be represented on any financial statement by the public hospital as a cost of patient care, overhead, tax, or administrative cost; instead it shall be reflected as a transfer to the state government.
+For purposes of this section, the major public hospital or their affiliated government or governmental entity are deemed to be one and the same.

 No portion of a DSRIP payment paid to a Private Performing Provider system may be redirected to the public entity that is supplying IGTs to finance the non-federal share of such payments.
-Also, no private provider that is included in a coalition of providers that includes public providers can transfer DSRIP funds to those public providers.
+Also, no private provider that is included in a coalition of providers that includes public providers can transfer DSRIP funds to those public providers for the purposes of funding the non-federal share of the administrative activities.
+Nothing herein precludes or restricts such private provider from making payments to a public provider for services performed or provided by the public provider including DSRIP related services.